Provisions for employees of NZSIS, GCSB and those assisting them

-- A single immunities framework for both the New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB).
+- Creates a single immunities framework for both the New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB).

 - NZSIS employees gain the exemption from civil liability when acting in good faith that is afforded to all state sector employees under the State Sector Act 1988 (this immunity is already in place for GCSB).

-- Exemption from civil liability or criminal prosecution for anyone assisting NZSIS and/or GCSB (such as in producing official identity documents or in the execution of a warrant).
+- Provides an exemption from civil liability or criminal prosecution for anyone assisting NZSIS and/or GCSB (such as in producing official identity documents or in the execution of a warrant).

 Why provide immunities?

 Employees of NZSIS and GCSB at times must act in ways that would normally breach the law.
 This is because of the types of operations they undertake and the need to maintain cover.